digital-land/digital-land.github.io/content/blog-post/beta-team.md

 If a step in our process isn’t well connected, we won’t flow.

 If each step takes a random amount of time, we won’t know when we’re making data faster.
 So we need to reduce the variability in our work.

 For tech, that means ensuring the site stays up, and the data pipeline doesn’t break.
 And it’s other things you think are broken.
 I trust you to work it out.

-For design, it’s better understanding how users see and use our service, realting that to our value stream, and clarifying what users need to do for work to move between each step.
+For design, it’s better understanding of how users see and use our service, relating that to our value stream and clarifying what users need to do for work to move between each step.
 After that I’m not sure, but I know you know how to work it out.

 I want our designers to be designers.

 Just do what you do best and work in the right way.
-Ask great questions, challenge our ideas, help us test our assumptions, elevate what we’ve learnt, and tell us stuff we don’t already know.
+Ask great questions, challenge our ideas, help us test our assumptions, elevate what we’ve learned and tell us stuff we don’t already know.

 And that’s it for now.